keong789/docs-1/docs/lib/storage/fragments/flutter/configureaccess.md

 <amplify-callout>

-The default access level for the Storage category is **public**.
+The default access level for the Storage category is **guest**.
 Unless you specify otherwise, all uploaded files will be publicly available for all users.

 </amplify-callout>